cometadata/.github/profile/README.md

 ## Getting Involved

-Submit your ideas and feedback at [Cometadata Suggestions](https://github.com/cometadata/cometadata-suggestions).
-Alternatively, contact COMET's Project Lead, Dione Mentis, at [dione.mentis@datacite.org](mailto:dione.mentis@datacite.org)
+To get involved in the current projects, visit [Enrichment Projects](https://www.cometadata.org/enrichment-projects).
+To submit your ideas for new enrichment processess or to contribute curated metatdata to the COMET initiatve, visit [Contribute Enrichments](https://www.cometadata.org/contribute-enrichments).
+For any other questions, please contact COMET's Project Lead, Dione Mentis, at [dione.mentis@datacite.org](mailto:dione.mentis@datacite.org)